-I/O Power

-It is important to fill out the I/O sheet of XPE properly to get an accurate overall estimation of all rails of the chip (see Figure 2-7).
-Depending on the selected I/O Standard and I/O circuitry, a significant amount of power may be consumed not only in the V{CCO} rail but also in the V{CCINT} and V{CCAUX} rails.
+I/O Power: It is important to fill out the I/O sheet of XPE properly to get an accurate overall estimation of all rails of the chip as shwon in th efollowing figure.
+Depending on the selected I/O Standard and I/O circuitry, a significant amount of power may be consumed not only in the VCCO rail but also in the VCCINT and VCCAUX rails.
 Many times it is simplest to enter each device interface separately and also to break out the interface signals to the data, control, and clock signals.
 This makes it easier to specify different I/O Standards as well as other I/O characteristics such as load and toggle rates.